 City Wide Yard Sales followed by City Wide Cleanup City-wide yard sales are generally on Friday, Saturday and Sunday of the first full week in June, and again the last full week in September to coincide with Fabulous Finds on Highway 99.
 The dates are subject to change.
 The city-wide cleanup follows one or two weeks after each event.
 You should see advertisements for them in local businesses and on business social media.
 For the Yard Sales, there is a small fee to be advertised on the city map.

 For the Cleanup there is no charge.
 You will be directed to take large items to dumpsters near the intersection of Jefferson & Cherry Streets.
 No construction and demolition debris.
 No tires and no hazardous wastes.
 There will usually be someone picking up metal items.
 Occasionally, a couple of volunteers will pick up items at the curb from residents who cannot transport, but that must be arranged before the cleanup dates by calling the city office to see if any volunteers are available.

 The Cox Building is our local community building and is available for rent by the day.
 There is an east and a west room which share the kitchen and restrooms.
 It is handicap accessible.
 The schedule is in the city office and that is where you reserve the space and pay your fee.
 No alcohol beverages are allowed.
 Cleanup requirements and other information is available at the city office and posted in the Cox building.

-Elk County Council on Aging Senior services as well as General Public Transportation for Elk County residents.
-Phone 620-374-2403.
-The vans have a set schedule for shopping trips, and will work with you to accommodate appointment times and other trips.
+Elk County Council on Aging Senior services for Elk County residents (620) 647-6334.
+ECCA works in conjunction with General Public Transportation Phone 620-647-6335.
+The vans have a set schedule with no age requirements.
+They will also work with you to accommodate appointment times and other trips.

 Elk County Courthouse hours are Monday to Thursday 7:00 to 5:30 except Treasurer & District Court